Pathological limits in statistical mechanics: The scattering-out rate from a phase volume element

-Although different approaches deal with the Boltzmann equation differently, the Boltzmann collision operator $R^{\rm s.in}-R^{\rm s.out}$ is formulated unanimously by examining what happens in a small phase volume element $d\beta\equiv d^3{\bf r}d^3{\bf v}$ fixed in phase space.
-This type of approach may be referred to as the Eulerian approach; and every term in Eq.~(\ref{be_eu}) should be understood likewise.
+Although different approaches derive the Boltzmann equation somewhat differently, the operator $R^{\rm s.in}-R^{\rm s.out}$ is unanimously formulated by examining how particle collisions drive particles into, and out of, a fixed small phase volume element $d\beta\equiv d^3{\bf r}d^3{\bf v}$.
+This type of approach is usually called the Eulerian approach since the chosen control volume is a Eulerian-type control volume (fixed relative to the coordinate system).
+In this section, we shall strictly follow the Eulerian approach until meeting with insurmountable difficulties.